processprocess/mouse-speed/README.md

 })
 ```

-An object can be passed as an optional parameter.
+Optionally, An object can be passed to it.

-This object will now have two new values accessible as `object.speedX` and `object.speedY`.
+This object will now have two new values, accessible as speedX and speedY.

 ## License